10 Commercial Property Insurers to Quote (2026)

 • Tenant improvements: Build-out you paid for inside a leased space.

-Common exclusions (where buyers get surprised)
+Common exclusions

 Most “cheap” quotes get cheap by narrowing what counts as a covered loss or by pushing common problems into exclusions and sublimits.

-• Flood is typically excluded and often requires separate flood coverage (external reference: FloodSmart/NFIP, https://www.floodsmart.gov/).
+• Flood is typically excluded and often requires separate flood coverage — see FloodSmart / NFIP for federal flood insurance options.

-• Earthquake (often separate or heavily limited)
+• Earthquake is often separate or heavily limited.

-• Wear/tear, neglect, and maintenance-related damage
+• Wear and tear, neglect, and maintenance-related damage are commonly excluded.

 • Period of restoration: How long the carrier will pay while you rebuild or repair.

-Standalone Commercial Property vs a BOP (Business Owners Policy): Which One Wins?
+Standalone Commercial Property vs. a BOP (Business Owners Policy): Which One Wins?

 When a BOP usually wins